 We think that you already know, but just to remind you, if you pay the HOV lane fine or plead guilty, a conviction will be registered on your driving record.
 Thus, insurance will utilize it to increase your premiums, depending on your policy.
 But for insurance purposes, it can be considered as a minor conviction.

 We, as experts in this field, don’t recommend you to plead or to pay money.
 There is always a way to beat carpool lane violation and we know how to do it!

 How to Fight a Ticket for Improper Use of HOV Lane

 Step 1: Hire a knowledgeable paralegal with excellent expertise and forget about your problem.
 The expert will examine your case and give you the best solution with a perfect defence strategy for your HOV violation.

 Step 2: File your ticket with a court and get the meeting date with a prosecutor.
 The prosecutor may suggest you reduce your fine or offence.
 In case you accept it, you’ll automatically plead guilty.
 If not – you go to trial.

 Step 3: Trial procedure.
 Before going to trial make sure that you’re ready to argue your case.
 Prepare questions to the police officer, who issues a ticket for you, and try to persuade all participants that the situation was different (as compared to the words of a policeman).

-To proceed with every step by yourself you need to familiarize with Highway Traffic Act, ONTARIO REGULATION 620/05 and with court procedures.
+To proceed with every step by yourself you need to familiarize yourself with Highway Traffic Act, ONTARIO REGULATION 620/05 and with court procedures.
 This will take a huge amount of your time and you won’t have any guarantee of getting a successful result on your case.
 Because high expertise and experience in fighting HOV ticket are required.
-Every case is different and there is no one common scheme how to fight it.
+Each case has its own specifics and there is no one common scheme on how to fight it.